-We made use of our new National Trust membership to visit Cliveden, somewhere I’d heard lots about but never had a chance to visit.
+We made use of our new National Trust membership to visit Cliveden.
+It’s a National Trust property that I’d heard lots about but never had a chance to visit.
 It was about 45 minutes from us with plenty of parking and a lovely feel from the moment you got out of your car.

 Unlike a lot of National Trust properties, Cliveden House isn’t open to the public and is now actually a hotel although it does have tours on certain days and times each week.
 Even so, the house was beautiful to see even just from the outside and had impressive grounds with such a great view – it was worth visiting just for that!